ENVIRONMENTAL ECONOMICS

 - Assessing environmental policies : cost benefit and cost effectiveness.The problem of non market goods and services

-- Sustainable development, basic.
+- Sustainable development, basics.

 For the economic teaching: